-In Baffin Bay, warm currents pass north up the Greenland coast, and a cold current descends south along Baffin Island.
+In Baffin Bay, a warm current runs north up the Greenland coast, and a cold one along Baffin Island.
 As a result, the west side of Baffin Bay has historically been isolated from the Greenland shore by pack ice that prevented navigation until late summer.
-If Norse traders or explorers found a way through the ice, their routes were not known to any Europeans who followed, including William Baffin and Robert Bylot, who successfully circled Baffin Bay in 1616 while searching for a Northwest Passage.
-Two centuries after Baffin and Bylot, John Ross of the Royal Navy repeated their venture, naming "Pond's Bay" on his way south, and revealing a route that the Greenland whaling fleet could follow in their pursuit of bowhead whales.
+If Norse traders or explorers found a way through, they were not known to any Europeans who followed, including

+William Baffin and Robert Bylot, who successfully circled Baffin Bay in 1616 while searching for a Northwest Passage.
+Two centuries later Commander John Ross of the Royal Navy repeated their venture, naming "Pond's Bay" on his way south, and revealing a route that the Greenland whaling fleet could follow in their pursuit of bowhead whales.